 Treatment shouldn’t be looked at as a “one and done” occurrence.
 Addiction relapse rates are similar to those with other chronic diseases.
 As such, treatment should be long-term in many cases, with multiple checkpoints and interventions to prevent relapse, and to recover from a relapse episode should it occur.

-Not failure but part of the human condition within addictive behaviors, relapse is an indication that adjustments are needed to get back to a point of sobriety and maintain it.
+Not a failure, but part of the human condition within addictive behaviors, relapse is an indication that adjustments are needed to get back to a point of sobriety and maintain it.
 Again, addiction recovery parallels the treatment of other chronic diseases.
 Such diseases can be under control for periods of time and punctuated by relapses which are then treated in order to reach baseline levels again.

 The important part (and sometimes the hardest) is to take the first step to get into treatment.
 If you or someone you know is suffering from drug addiction, consider giving our drug addiction treatment center a call.
 We will do whatever we can to help you, your friend, or your loved one get the treatment necessary to regain healthy balance.